lordbaduk/lordbaduk.github.io/index.md

 Get the current XNU kernel sources from here:
 (https://opensource.apple.com)

-Find the list of system calls and their ID in the kernel source code, in file:
+Find the list of system calls and their ID in the kernel source code, in file `bsd/kern/syscalls.master`.
-*bsd/kern/syscalls.master*

 Register usage is determined by the x86-64 System V ABI: https://gitlab.com/x86-psABIs/x86-64-ABI
 (see 3.2.3 Parameter Passing, Figure 3.4 Register Usage)

-For documentation on individual system calls, check out segment 2 of the manual pages, e.g.:
+For documentation on individual system calls, check out section 2 of the manual pages, e.g.:

 ```$ man 2 write```